whirlwin/dotfiles/README.md

 # Init

-This repository contains information on what is needed in order to setup my workbench.
+This repository contains information on what is needed in order to set up my workbench.

 ## Core